mbrav/mbrav.github.io/_posts/journal/2017-04-17-the-inner-life-of-madonna-and-child.markdown

 tags: [philosophy, art, painting, theory, aesthetics]
 image: "https://c1.staticflickr.com/3/2901/33877137842_5b402bf29f_z.jpg"
 excerpt: "The attempt in Christian painting to capture the absolute subjectivity of a divine figure in a world of finitude"
+music: "J. S. Bach - The Art of the Fugue, BWV 1080"
 ---

 The depiction of Jesus in Christian painting is an the attempt to capture the *absolute subjectivity* of a divine figure in a world of finitude.
 This is the feature in Romantic art which allows an absolute subject of a depiction of Jesus, or countless other divine figures — to become embodied in the finitude of an anthropomorphic figure.[^8fb309f4] It is a process of "turning the human form ... into an expression of the Absolute" while withdrawing "the inner into itself", the *inner* being "the spiritual consciousness of God in the individual".[^0acd34cb] The manner in which Romantic art embodies a divine subject in an externally contingent finite form, turns the subject into an expression of the Absolute ideal.
 As summarized by Hegel: